jesslilly/EntitySearch/README.md

 1. Recent object should have lastVisted, title, url (from document.location.href), entity type (controller), all route values including ID.
 1. Need to fix duplicates and sort order.
 1. Have a max recents.
 (100)
+1. Use QUnit for testing - fewer dev dependencies.
+1. Add javascript tests.

 # For Developers